morpho-org/pre-liquidation/README.md

 1. Using normal fixed parameters when `preLIF1 = preLIF2` and `preCF1 = preCF2`.
 2. Using health dependent liquidation when either `preLIF1 < preLIF2` or `preCF1 < preCF2`, similar to a Quasi Dutch Auction (as in [Euler liquidations](https://docs-v1.euler.finance/getting-started/white-paper#liquidations)).

+### `onPreLiquidate` callback

+When calling `preLiquidate` to pre-liquidate a position, the liquidator can implement a callback by calling the pre-liquidation with a smart contract that inherits the `IPreLiquidationCallback` interface.
+Through this, the liquidator's smart contract will have its `onPreLiquidate` function called after the withdrawal of the position's collateral and before the debt repayment occurs.
+This mechanism eliminates the need for a flashloan.

 ## Getting started

 ### Package installation